sea-otters-2017/phase-3-review/part-3/README.md

 *Figure 6*.
 Deleting an item.

-### Release 6: Apply Responsible Behavior Per User and Route
+### Release 6:  Appropriate Behaviors per User and Route
-Look back on the work you've done in this release.
-Use your best judgment (and be prepared to defend your choices!) about what level of security is appropriate and implement that in the code.

-Ask yourself:

-* Must a user be logged in to view all items?
-* Should an authenticated user be able to view another user's items?
+Refine what you've done so far.
+In particular, think about how we can provide a good, secure application for users.
+Use your best judgement to make any appropriate code changes.
+Be prepared to explain why your choices were appropriate.

+Consider:
-* Who should be able to delete or create an item?
-Can anyone?
-Must you be logged in?
+* Who can access the form to add an item?

-Make the appropriate code changes to support a responsible set of interactions.
+* Who can access the form to edit a specific item?
+* Who can edit a specific item?
+* Who can delete a specific item?
+* Who can view a specific user's profile?

 ### Release 7: Reading Items